-To ensure that beneficiaries' investments are aligned with their sustainability values , PFZW signed a commitment to be a Net Zero Asset Owner by 2050.
+To ensure that beneficiaries' investments are aligned with their sustainability values, PFZW signed a commitment to be a Net Zero Asset Owner by 2050.
 This means that PGGM's climate strategy focuses on having a net-zero portfolio in 2050 aligned with the Paris goal of limiting the global average temperature to 1.5°C above pre-industrial levels.
 We recognise that this requires a systems approach with substantial changes in the supply and demand of energy, changes in agricultural production, and changes in consumption patterns.
 Therefore, we engage with portfolio companies and assist them in setting and implementing a decarbonisation plan that considers these factors.

 When voting on climate issues, we assess proposals on their alignment with the Paris goals.
-For example, when a company offers a vote on their decarbonization plan, we will vote in favour whenever the company has set emission reduction targets aligned with a 1.5°C pathway and supplements this with a credible implementation strategy.
-Whenever PGGM believes that the implementation of the proposed decarbonization plan would not put the company's emissions on a Paris-aligned pathway, we will vote against.
+For example, when a company offers a vote on their decarbonisation plan, we will vote in favour whenever the company has set emission reduction targets aligned with a 1.5°C pathway and supplements this with a credible implementation strategy.
+Whenever PGGM believes that the implementation of the proposed decarbonisation plan does not sufficiently contribute to the Paris goals, we will vote against.